-Canmore is one of the best Canadian destinations for a winter getaway.
+Canmore is one of the best Canadian destinations for a winter getaway and one of the best small towns in Canada for outdoor adventures.
 This small mountain town is located right in the heart of the Rocky Mountains and turns into a fantastic snowy wonderland during those cold winter months.

 If you’re looking for the best winter vacation destination in Canada, try Canmore!
 Read on to discover what Bailey recommends as the best activities to do in Canmore this winter.